Yahya-H-Mohamed/Connect-Four-Portfolio-Project/README.md

 	![Image showing input validation when user selects a column that is already full](/assets/images/Full-column.png)

+## Libraries
+- Random

+I used the random library in the player versus computer game mode.
+The reason this was necessary is because for the computer to take its turn.
+It needs to pick a number to input its token into a column.
+I used the random.randint method to choose a random number between 0 and 6.

 ## Planned Features
 - Better computer intelligence
 - Multiple token icons for players to choose from